360 Review Process Guide

 Step 5: Review/Sign-Off/Analyze

-After all feedback is collected, managers or HR should read each form to make sure the feedback lives up to the standards of your feedback training.
+After all 360 review feedback is collected, managers or HR should read each form to make sure the feedback lives up to the standards of your feedback training.
 Follow up on any conflicting or vague information.
 Managers should pay special attention to trends across multiple reviews, building a holistic view of the employee in question.

 Don’t skimp on this step.
 The manager should be prepared to help the reviewed employee interpret the feedback and understand how to best act upon it.